Lee-Talman/knave2e/README.md

 2. The FoundryVTT Boilerplate System developer `asacolips`, who is responsible for indirectly birthing more FoundryVTT game systems than anyone.

-3. `mxzf`, `chaosOS`, `Ethaks`, and the rest of the incredible FoundryVTT development gurus in the FoundryVTT Discord server.
+3. `mxzf`, `chaosOS`, `Ethaks`, `Draft`, and the rest of the incredible FoundryVTT development gurus in the FoundryVTT Discord server.
 Partially for their wisdom, but mostly for their patience.